-- Overall, banks are significantly better-positioned today than they were in 2008-2009 financial crisis across a broad range of balance sheet, capital, and risk management metrics. - Despite the 4Q20 rally, valuations remain very attractive and are near their lower historical bounds on a relative and absolute basis.
-They compare favorably to levels seen post the Global Financial Crisis, despite much stronger company fundamentals. - Looking forward for the next few years, consensus is expecting rates to stay historically low, the curve to remain flat and potential credit risks to remain across a broad range of bank and insurance company assets.
-The result is that we can expect continued headwinds working against traditional fundamentals and market sentiment, which will continue to put downward pressure on their P/E's. - Secular growth companies with defensive attributes (low leverage rates, asset light models, sustainable, high margin, and high free cash flow businesses) should continue to fare better in this type of environment.
+- Overall, banks are significantly better-positioned today than they were in 2008-2009 financial crisis across a broad range of balance sheet, capital, and risk management metrics. - Despite the recent rally, valuations remain very attractive and are near their lower historical bounds on a both relative and absolute basis.
+They compare favorably to years immediately following the Global Financial Crisis, despite much stronger company fundamentals and forward prospects. - Looking forward for the next few years, consensus is expecting rates to stay historically low, the curve to remain generally flat and potential credit risks to remain across a broad range of bank and insurance company assets.
+The result is that we can expect continued headwinds working against traditional fundamentals and market sentiment, which will continue to put downward pressure on their P/E's.

+- Fundamentals for P&C insurance companies are very strong (driven by favorable pricing dynamics) and valuations very attractive as this segment has lagged in the rally. - Secular growth companies with defensive attributes (low leverage rates, asset light models, sustainable, high margin, and high free cash flow businesses) should continue to fare better in this type of environment.
 Several digital payment and financial technology companies meet these criteria and have demonstrated superior fundamentals and stock price performance through the COVID-19 crisis especially.